skrey/yellow-extensions/features/release/README.md

 ## How to package files for a website update

-The [updater](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official extensions repository, then downloads and updates what's necessary.
+The [website update](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official extensions repository, then downloads and updates what's necessary.
 Your extension can become part of this update mechanism.
 Add an `extension.ini` file to your extension, configure settings and file operations.
 Please ask another developer to do a code review.

-## How to create a relase
+## How to create a release

 First increase the version number in your code, then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
 This will update all necessary files.
 Upload changes to GitHub and send a pull request.